andrew-canada/Frog/README.md

 mvn test
 ```

 Open `target/site/jacoco/index.html` after the run to inspect coverage.
-The test suite uses deterministic fakes and local HTTP servers for application behavior and route/geocoding adapter coverage; it does not require live MongoDB, GraphHopper, or Gemini access.
+The test suite uses deterministic fakes and local HTTP servers for application behaviour and route/geocoding adapter coverage; it does not require live MongoDB, GraphHopper, or Gemini access.

+## Feedback

+You can provide us feedback by DMing any member of the FlushID on GitHub.

+## Contribute to This Project

+Unfortunately, FlushID is not open to contributions as of now.
+If you would like to contribute, send a message to any one of the existing contributors.
+You are free to fork this repository, in conformance with the `LICENCE.md`.